Cheryl is a licensed/ordained gospel preacher who operates two outreach ministries.

 Hawking their wares

-A beggar as a woman for a meal; and she said she had no food.
+In this story, a beggar asked a woman for a meal, and she said she had no food.
 He told her if she had a pot of water, he could make a meal from a stone.
 He asked for various food items one by one and before long had tricked the woman out of what she had in her cupboard.
 She excitedly told her neighbors that she now knew how to make delicious soup from a stone, but every ingredient had come from her own storehouse and she did not even realize it.
+Church members whose leaders come up with additional methods to extract money from them will say God has blessed their pastor but if you take away all the extra that they themselves are giving they will realize that God is not doing anything but theythe members are giving the riches.

 Exceeding, abundantly and above